Only for fact-hunters!

 Credit: Stephanie Klepacki

-English is the official language in 67 countries!
-From Canada to Nigeria to the Philippines, English connects diverse cultures across continents.
-However, the way people speak it can vary wildly: An American might say "elevator," while a Brit says "lift."
+English is the official language of 67 countries!
+It connects diverse cultures across continents, from Canada to Nigeria to the Philippines.
+However, the way people speak it can vary widely—an American might say elevator, while a Brit says lift.

 24 versions of English in the US